maths-mate/maths-material/README.md

-# linear-algebra-mm
+# Mathematics Material
-This repository contains material for linear algebra.
+This repository contains books, PDFs for mathematics.